- Search The Registry

 *On this date in 1863, the First Michigan Colored Regiment was organized.

-Raised at Camp Ward, MI. these troops were paid no bounty, received ten dollars per month, one ration per day.
+Raised at Camp Ward, MI., these troops were paid no bounty and received ten dollars monthly, one ration per day.
 Also, three dollars of monthly pay was deducted for clothing, and white officers commanded the troops.
-Under this order the Regiment was known originally as the First Regiment of Colored Infantry.
+Under this order, the Regiment was known originally as the First Regiment of Colored Infantry.
 After its designation changed to the 102nd.
-United States Colored Troops was commenced on August 12th 1863 with 895 men on its roll.
+United States Colored Troops commenced on August 12th, 1863, with 895 men.

-The Regiment left its rendezvous at Detroit on March 28th 1864, under the command of Colonel Bennett, joining the 9th.
+The Regiment left its rendezvous at Detroit on March 28th, 1864, under the command of Colonel Bennett, joining the 9th.
 Army Corp at Annapolis, MD, remaining at that place until April 15th when they left on steamers for Hilton Head, S.C.
 Detachments of the Regiment were employed on picket duty on St. Helena and Jenkin's Islands, then at Sea Wall and Spanish Wells, on Hilton Head, for one month.
-They were then ordered to the fort at Port Royal and assigned the task of building fortifications and the construction of a second line of defenses.
-On June 15th, they moved to Beaufort, on Port Royal Island, employed as camp guard and provost duty until the end of August before leaving for Jacksonville, Florida.
+They were then ordered to the fort at Port Royal and assigned to build fortifications and construct a second line of defenses.
+On June 15th, they moved to Beaufort, on Port Royal Island, employed as a camp guard and provost duty until the end of August before leaving for Jacksonville, Florida.

-On September 1, they were sent to the front to do picket duty where they engaged Confederates at different points on Coosa, Lady's and Port Royal Islands.
-In October, the Confederates tried to land a surprise force, under the cover of darkness, to attack the Regiment on duty at Lady's Island, but were discovered, when and driven off.
-On November 30th, a detachment of the Regiment, consisting of 12 officers and 300 men left Beaufort, joining General Foster's column at Boyd's Landing, being engaged with the Confederates at Honey Hill, S.C., Tillifinny, and Devaux Neck.
-There, they performed gallantly in the face of a vastly superior force sustaining in the three engagements 65 in killed and wounded.
-On January 19, 1865, they returned to Beaufort, and then set out for Pocotalligo, where they remained until February 7th.
+On September 1, they were sent to the front to do picket duty, where they engaged Confederates at different points on Coosa, Lady's, and Port Royal Islands.
+In October, the Confederates tried to land a surprise force under the cover of darkness to attack the Regiment on duty at Lady's Island but were discovered when and driven off.
+On November 30th, a detachment of the Regiment, consisting of 12 officers and 300 men, left Beaufort, joining General Foster's column at Boyd's Landing, being engaged with the Confederates at Honey Hill, S.C., Tillifinny, and Devaux Neck.
+There, they performed gallantly in the face of a vastly superior force sustaining in the three engagements 65 killed and wounded.
+On January 19, 1865, they returned to Beaufort and then set out for Pocotalligo, remaining until February 7th.